 For example, school lunch is convenient.
 But having your child learn to pack a lunch can help teach life skills like meal planning and food preparation.
-School lunch is also inexpensive (and often free these days as more states are supporting universal school lunch).
+School lunch is also inexpensive (and free in certain states. and for students who meet financial need requirements).
 But a home lunch can include foods with specific characteristics (such as organic, allergen-free, and vegan).
 These are just a couple of examples.
 Let’s take a look at some considerations that may help you decide which lunch option is right for your kids.

 Which Is More Nutritious?